Continuing Education for Professional Engineers

 • Receiving patents

-• Completing self-paced online courses offered by the state or by private organizations
+• Completing self-paced online courses offered by the state or private organizations

 • Completing short classes or tutorials